julianxhokaxhiu/LineageOTA/README.md

-# CyanogenModOTA
+# LineageOTA
-A simple OTA REST Server for CyanogenMod OTA Updater System Application
+A simple OTA REST Server for LineageOS OTA Updater System Application

 ## How to use
-1. `cd /var/www/ && composer create-project julianxhokaxhiu/cyanogenmod-ota CyanogenModOTA`
+1. `cd /var/www/ && composer create-project julianxhokaxhiu/lineage-ota LineageOTA`
 3. Follow the rest of the tutorial on [my personal blog post](http://blog.julianxhokaxhiu.com/entry/how-the-cm-ota-server-works-and-how-to-implement-and-use-ours) where I explain how to override the build server on your ROM.
 4. Optional.
-If just want to test if the REST Server is working, if you go to [http://localhost/CyanogenModOTA](http://localhost/CyanogenModOTA/) you'll be redirected to the builds directory listing.
+If just want to test if the REST Server is working, if you go to [http://localhost/LineageOTA](http://localhost/LineageOTA/) you'll be redirected to the builds directory listing.

 ## Where do I have to upload the ZIPs that I obtain after the compilation?
 - Full builds should be uploaded to `builds/full` directory.
 - Delta builds will be automatically built on the `builds/delta` directory.

 ## Can I Debug my REST Server somehow?
 Yes, you can!
-I've implemented a [simple script](https://github.com/julianxhokaxhiu/CyanogenModOTAUnitTest) made for NodeJS that you clone and use it.
+I've implemented a [simple script](https://github.com/julianxhokaxhiu/LineageOTAUnitTest) made for NodeJS that you clone and use it.

 ## Changelog
 ### v2.0.6
 - Loop only between .ZIP files!
 Before even .TXT files were "parsed" which wasted some memory.
 Avoid this and make the REST server memory friendly :)
 - HTML Changelogs!
-If you will now create a changelog file next to your ZIP file with an HTML extension ( eg. `cm-13.0-20160611-NIGHTLY-hammerhead.html` ) this will be preferred over .TXT ones!
-Otherwise fallback to the classic TXT extension ( eg. `cm-13.0-20160611-NIGHTLY-hammerhead.txt` )
+If you will now create a changelog file next to your ZIP file with an HTML extension ( eg. `lineage-14.0-20161230-NIGHTLY-hammerhead.html` ) this will be preferred over .TXT ones!
+Otherwise fallback to the classic TXT extension ( eg. `lineage-14.0-20161230-NIGHTLY-hammerhead.txt` )

 ### v2.0.5
 - Fix the parsing of SNAPSHOT builds